DisplayGFX/DisplayGFX-CTF-writeups/RetoRetro.md

 Looking at [this page for MD5](https://www.openssl.org/docs/man1.1.1/man3/MD5.html) you will see that `0x55aa2d450150` is the address used by AES_Decrypt.
 But that isn't the string, but the MD5 hash, which is already the binary!

+To find the actual hash, you need to look at the function called right after all of the string comparisons.
+From there, you can see a bunch of single character comparisons. if you reconstruct the hex of each of those characters, you end up with a valid md5 hash.

 To get the program to actually decrypt, you need to modify a few instructions.
 First, you need to pass the checks at  FUN_001014e3 (main).
 ```